Effects of Alzheimer's disease drugs

 Donepezil, rivastigmine and galantamine

-It is not clear whether the cholinesterase inhibitors also bring benefits for behavioural changes such as agitation or aggression.
-Trials in this area have given mixed results.
+It is not clear whether the cholinesterase inhibitors also help with behavioural changes such as agitation or aggression.
+Research hasn’t given a clear answer one way or the other.

 Learn about how drugs can help with behavioural and psychological symptoms of dementia.

-NICE also recommends memantine for people with moderate Alzheimer's disease who cannot take the cholinesterase inhibitor drugs.
-This is usually because of side effects.
+NICE guidance recommends using memantine as part of NHS care for people with severe (late stage) Alzheimer’s disease.
+NICE also recommends memantine for people with moderate (middle stage) Alzheimer’s disease who cannot take the cholinesterase inhibitor drugs – this is usually because of side effects.

-Memantine is licensed for the treatment of moderate-to-severe Alzheimer's disease.
-In people in the middle and later stages of the disease, it can slow down the progression of symptoms, including disorientation and difficulties carrying out daily activities.
+Memantine is licensed for the treatment of moderate to severe Alzheimer’s disease.
+In people in the middle and later stages of the disease, memantine can slow down the progression of symptoms.
+These include worsening mental abilities (such as disorientation) and problems carrying out daily activities such as getting dressed.
+There is some evidence that memantine may also help with symptoms such as delusions, aggression and agitation.
+For more information see Drugs for behavioural and psychological symptoms in dementia, and Aggressive behaviour.

 Are there any side effects?

-Generally, cholinesterase inhibitors and memantine can be taken without too many side effects.
-Not everyone experiences the same side effects, or has them for the same length of time (if they have them at all).
+Most people can take cholinesterase inhibitors and memantine without too many side effects.
+Not everyone has the same side effects, or has them for the same length of time.

-The most frequent side effects of donepezil, rivastigmine and galantamine are loss of appetite, nausea, vomiting and diarrhoea.
+The most common side effects of donepezil, rivastigmine and galantamine are:

 Other side effects include muscle cramps, headaches, dizziness, fatigue and insomnia.
-Side effects can be less likely for people who start treatment by taking the lower prescribed dose for at least a month.
+Side effects can be less likely for people who start treatment by taking the lower prescribed dose for at least a month (see ‘Taking the drugs’).

 The side effects of memantine are less common and less severe than for the cholinesterase inhibitors.
-They include dizziness, headaches, tiredness, raised blood pressure and constipation.
+They include: